willielaredo/socialism/readme.md

 <!-- <img src="attachments/foam-icon.png" width=100 align="left"> -->
 **👋 We're all doing our best to figure it out, right?**

 Socialism is a contested word that has meant a lot of different things to different people over the world and across time.
-And I think about it differently as time goes on and the objective social conditions change.

 Socialism doesn't exist divorced from institutions and politics, as pure theory or ideology.
 The idea of socialism is intertwined with the activity of socialism, dialectically you might say.